-Dredging operations have continued on the Tauwitchere channel, with plans to reposition the dredge closer to the mouth.
-This work has further improved the flow between the Tauwitchere and Goolwa channels and the mouth.
+Dredging operations have continued on the Tauwitchere channel.
+After completing a cut in the Goolwa channel late last week, operations are working their way into the mouth.
 Dredging operations may be impacted by severe weather, significant swell and dredge maintenance activities.